-What is the cause of tinnitus?
+What Is the Cause of Tinnitus?

-Tinnitus can be caused by many things, but is usually a symptom of an underlying condition.
-The treatment for your particular tinnitus depends on the condition that is causing it, the severity, and any accompanying issues such as hearing loss.
+Tinnitus can be caused by many things, but it is usually a symptom of an underlying condition.
+The treatment for your particular tinnitus depends on the condition that is causing it, the severity of it, and any accompanying issues such as hearing loss.
 Common causes of tinnitus include hearing loss, exposure to loud noises, stress and depression, earwax build up, abnormal bone growth in the ear, Meniere’s disease, head or neck injuries and benign tumors of the cranial nerve.
 The most common cause of tinnitus is sensorineural hearing loss.
 In order to find the cause of your tinnitus, your audiologist will obtain a complete medical history and audiological evaluation.

 While there is no scientifically-validated cure for most types of tinnitus, there are many treatment options that can ease the perceived burden of tinnitus which can provide comfort and relief to many patients.
-No medications have been approved specifically for the treatment of tinnitus but we have many tools to help patients manage their tinnitus.
+No medications have been approved specifically for the treatment of tinnitus, but we have many tools to help patients manage their tinnitus.

 A common treatment is acoustic therapy or sound therapy, which uses sounds to help the brain re-focus and diminish the emotional impact of the tinnitus.
-Many hearing devices are combination devices which have combined treatment for hearing loss and tinnitus, allowing the underlying problem and the symptoms to be targeted at the same time.
+Many hearing devices are combination devices with combined treatment for hearing loss and tinnitus, allowing the underlying problem and the symptoms to be targeted at the same time.

 No two patients and no two tinnitus cases are alike.
-Your audiologist will ask you many questions about how the condition is impacting your daily life to assess the appropriate treatment strategy best suited to your particular needs.
+Your audiologist will ask you many questions about how the condition is affecting your daily life to assess the appropriate treatment strategy best suited to your particular needs.

-After your audiological evaluation is performed, your audiologist will provide you with the appropriate referrals for medical treatment or psychological treatment if needed to further manage your tinnitus.
+After your audiological evaluation is performed, your audiologist will provide you with the appropriate referrals for medical treatment or psychological treatment, if needed, to further manage your tinnitus.

 The material contained on this site is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health care provider.